Best Things to do in Lisbon: Complete City Guide

 During the day, fascinating historical sites, bright and colourful street art and delicious food from around the world line the streets of Bairro Alto.

-If you’re visiting Lisbon for the nightlife, we’d definitely recommend staying in this area.
+If you’re visiting Lisbon for the nightlife, we’d recommend staying here.Â

 The quaint yellow rickety trams you see rattling and screeching through Lisbon’s narrow streets have become a symbol of Portugal’s coastal capital.
 Their unique aesthetic draws visitors aboard and riding on one of these is most definitely one of the best things to do in Lisbon.

 The most famous and scenic route is Tram 28.
-This route passes through Alfama, Baixa and Chiado districts and connects the east and west sides of the city.
+You’ll pass through Alfama, Baixa and Chiado districts and it connects the east and west sides of the city.Â

-Our Top Tip: don’t attempt to buy a ticket on board; it’s more expensive and more hassle trying to get to the driver on a crowded tram.
-Purchase a 24-hour public transport ticket for €6.40 which includes all trams, metro, funicular, lifts and buses in the city (more on this at the end).
+Our Top Tip: don’t attempt to buy a ticket on board, it’s more expensive and a hassle trying to get to the driver on a crowded tram.
+Purchase a 24-hour public transport ticket (more on getting around Lisbon later).

-The reason Lisbon still uses the old trams is that the streets are too tight for the larger, longer trams.
-Most tram routes in other cities have wide turns and run on the flat.
+The reason Lisbon still uses these old trams is that the streets are too tight for the larger, longer trams.
+Most tram routes in other cities have wide turns and run on the flat.Â

-Day Trip to Sintra
+Take a Day Trip to Sintra

 Located in the cooling hills of the Serre de Sintra, you’ll find extravagant colourful palaces, ancient castles, breathtaking viewpoints, enchanting forests and so much more!

-Surrounding Pena Palace is Pena Park; or what looks and feels like, the enchanted forest.
+Surrounding Pena Palace is Pena Park, or what looks and feels like the enchanted forest.
 Make sure you allow for time to explore the shaded woodland and labyrinth of paths that make up the park.
 Even the ducks live in castles!

 As you weave your way through the enchanted forest’s maze of paths, allow time to climb to the highest summit in the Serra de Sintra.
 Cruz Alta rewards visitors with wonderful views over the forest to the colourful assortment of towers protruding through the forest.

-Visit the Fishing Village Cascais
+Visit the Quaint Fishing Village Cascais

 Getting to Cascais from Lisbon is super easy.
-Take a direct 50-minute train from Cais do Sodre in Lisbon.
-A one-way ticket costs €2.25 and a return is double.
+Hop on a direct 50-minute train from Cais do Sodre Station.
+A one-way ticket costs €2.40 and a return is double.

 Get Lost in Alfama

-Once situated outside the city walls, this was where the poor and desperate lived, then sailors and dock workers.
+Once situated outside the city walls, Alfama was where the poor and desperate lived, then sailors and dock workers.
 Today, this village within a city maintains its rich heritage but has shrugged off its bleak reputation and transformed into a stylish and alluring neighbourhood.

 You’ll undoubtedly get a little lost as you explore Alfama.
 This is the best way to experience this enigmatic area.
-The narrow maze of medieval streets are made up of small whitewashed houses, tiny squares and churches and are an absolute delight to amble about.
+The narrow maze of medieval streets is made up of small whitewashed houses, tiny squares and churches and are an absolute delight to amble about.

 Ride a Funicular